eventide-project/record-invocation/README.md

 end
 ```

-Invocations can be recorded by passing the current execution context.
+Invocations can be recorded by passing the current binding to the `record_invocation` method.

 ``` ruby
 class SomeClass